RSP 502–03: Certification of Sponsored Project Effort

 Office for Research and Sponsored Projects Administration (ORSPA)

-Effort reporting is the process of verifying that the actual effort performed on a sponsored project during an effort-reporting period meets or exceeds the combination of compensated effort and stated cost-share commitments to sponsored projects.
+Effort reporting is the process of verifying that the actual effort performed on a sponsored project during an effort-reporting period meets or exceeds the combination of compensated effort and stated cost sharing commitments to sponsored projects.

-Employees compensated from sponsored projects or having a cost-share commitment to sponsored projects must certify 100 percent of their effort each effort-reporting period.
+Employees compensated from sponsored projects or having a cost sharing commitment to sponsored projects must certify 100 percent of their effort each effort-reporting period.
 Effort to be certified comprises an employee’s institutional base salary activities, regardless of the number of hours worked.
-Incidental work that is in excess of institutional base-salary activities (e.g., supplemental pay, intra-university consulting) and non-effort-related compensation (e.g., bonus pay, allowances) is not included in the effort to be certified.
+Incidental work that is in excess of institutional base-salary activities (e.g., supplemental pay, intra-institution of higher education (IHE) consulting) and non-effort-related compensation (e.g., bonus pay, allowances) is not included in the effort to be certified.

 Effort Commitment and Certification

 Certification, per federal regulation, must be performed by an individual with suitable means of verification.
-Faculty, academic professionals, faculty associates, postdoctoral appointments, service professionals, and classified staff certify their own effort.
-Effort reports for graduate assistants/associates are certified by the PI.
+Faculty, academic professionals, faculty associates, postdoctoral appointments, university staff, and classified staff certify their own effort.
+Effort reports for graduate assistants/associates are certified by the principal investigator (PI).
 Occasionally, when the employee or PI is unable to certify the effort report, another individual with suitable means of verifying the employee’s effort may certify the effort report.
 It is the responsibility of the certifiers to adjust percentages in the effort report if they do not adequately reflect actual effort.
 Adjustments of 5 percent or greater must be made when certifying the effort report.

 Minimum Effort Requirements

 Sponsoring agencies expect some measure of PI effort on a sponsored project to demonstrate leadership of the project.
-ASU does not typically cost-share effort on a voluntary basis, consistent with its objectives of receiving fair compensation from sponsors for research and scholarly activity conducted at the university.
-Pursuant to OMB Memoranda 01-06, Principal Investigators and/or key personnel should devote at least 1 percent effort to their research projects, including mandatory and voluntary committed effort.
-The specific amount of effort beyond the minimum 1 percent is determined by the PI based on an estimate of the effort necessary to meet the technical objectives and outcomes of the project.
+ASU does not typically propose cost sharing effort on a voluntary basis, consistent with its objectives of receiving fair compensation from sponsors for research and scholarly activity conducted at the university.
+The specific amount of effort necessary to meet the technical objectives and outcomes of the project is determined by the PI.
 Minimum effort requirements do not apply to some types of programs such as equipment and instrumentation or construction awards, dissertation or training grants, or other awards intended as “student augmentation,” or to limited purpose awards such as travel grants or conference support.

 Sponsor-Imposed Salary Caps